 No office space is complete without tea and coffee.
 In fact, the addition of free hot drinks to your office can have more of an impact that you might think on workplace wellness.
 The more variety, the better; if you can afford to invest in a communal coffee machine, a French press, or even a few different varieties of tea, it’s an inexpensive quick win to add to your workplace wellness strategy.
 Again, there are workplace catering companies who can help you out with this.

 8. Social events

-Social events can encourage employees to develop friendships with their colleagues and peers; something we know helps boost workplace wellness.
+Social events can encourage employees to develop friendships with their colleagues and peers; something we know helps boost work wellness.
 Big or small, companies can hold social events such as guest speakers, movie nights or networking events; these don’t even necessarily need to be relevant to your business.
 Emotional wellness at work is often underestimated; and social events can really help to improve employee relations and engagement.
-Work.Life regularly hosts guest speakers and networking events at our coworking spaces; find out more here.
+Work.Life regularly host guest speakers and networking events at our coworking spaces; find out more here.

 9. Flexible work hours

 Modern working is going nowhere.
 Employees love the option to work flexibly; and it has been proven to have a positive effect on workplace wellness.
 Whether you are able to offer a work from home a day per month, or complete flexibility to work when and where best suits employees, it can be a great way to boost wellbeing and job satisfaction; and improve productivity and brand reputation.
 You can read our full guide to agile working here.

 Pet-friendly office spaces can not only be beneficial for boosting wellness, but are also a great tool in talent recruitment and branding.
 Various studies have showed that allowing pets at work makes employees happier, less stressed and more productive.
 Plus, employees who have pets will have one less thing to worry about by being able to bring them to work.
 If you can’t commit to having pets in the office every day, why not nominate one day per month where you allow your staff to bring their animals to work.